DominikStiller/tudelft-hpb-project/README.md

 # HPB Project
 This is the repository for the [Honours Programme Bachelor](https://www.tudelft.nl/en/student/faculties/ae-student-portal/education/bachelor/honours-programme/information-for-supervisors) (HPB) project of Dominik Stiller (d.stiller@student.tudelft.nl).
-The project is supervised by Prof. Dominic Dirkx (d.dirkx@tudelft.nl).
+The project is supervised by Dr. Dominic Dirkx (d.dirkx@tudelft.nl).

 The code for this project can be found in the [feature/radiation_pressure_modeling branch](https://github.com/DominikStiller/tudat/tree/feature/radiation_pressure_modeling) of my Tudat fork.